aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-controls/add-activex-controls-using-aspose-cells/_index.md

 {{% alert color="primary" %}}

-You can add ActiveX controls with Aspose.Cells using the [**ShapeCollection.addActiveXControl()**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addActiveXControl-controlType-number-number) method.
-This method takes a parameter [**ControlType**](https://reference.aspose.com/cells/nodejs-cpp/activexcontrols/#ControlType) which tells what type of ActiveX control needs to be added inside a worksheet.
+You can add ActiveX controls with Aspose.Cells using the [**ShapeCollection.addActiveXControl(ControlType, number, number, number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addActiveXControl-controltype-number-number-number-number-number-number-) method.
+This method takes a parameter [**ControlType**](https://reference.aspose.com/cells/nodejs-cpp/controltype/) which tells what type of ActiveX control needs to be added inside a worksheet.
 It has the following values.

 - ControlType.CheckBox
 - ControlType.ComboBox